keithalewis/math/qm.md

 currency of the buyer.

-There is no uncertainty in the price of a switch. it is simply a number entered into the books and records of each owner.
+There is no uncertainty in the price of a switch.
+It is simply a number entered into the books and records of each owner.

-If a seller offers a price $X$ at time $t$ for buyers to exchange instrument $i'$ for instrument $i$ then it is approximately correct that the transaction $\chi = (t,(Xa', i, o),(a',i',o'))$ is available to a buyer wanting to acquire $a'$ of instrument $i'$.
+If a seller offers a price $X$ at time $t$ for buyers to exchange instrument $i'$ for instrument $i$ then it is approximately correct that the switch $\chi = (t,(X a', i, o), (a',i',o'))$ is available to a buyer wanting to acquire $a'$ of seller's instrument $i'$.
 If the buyer wants to buy $a' > 0$ of $i'$ then the seller price $X$ will be the _ask_.
 As $a'$ becomes a larger positive number, the ask will increase.
 If the buyer want to sell $a' < 0$ of $i'$ then the seller price $X$ will be the _bid_.
 As $a'$ becomes a larger negative number, the bid will decrease.

-The price a seller quotes can also depend on the buyer.
+The price a seller quotes can also depend on the buyer but in all cases the price recorded in books and records will be $X = a/a'$.

+If $i$ is assumed to be the preferred buyer currency, $i'$ is a particular seller instrument, and we lump all buyers into $o$ and all sellers into $o'$ then market orders can be modeled as a sequence $(t_j, a_j')$ of times and amounts of instrument $i'$ acquired by the buyer.
+The buyer pays $a_j = a_j' X_j$ in the preferred currency to the seller where $X_j$ is the price of the switch.

 ## Order Book